ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 </html>
 ```

-**Note** The addition of this partial now makes all of the previous links on this page redundant.
+> **Note** The addition of this partial now makes all of the previous links on this page redundant.
 You can remove the all previous starter code markup and let the partial do the work for you!
 Test it out and you can see the partial rendered in your main homepage now.

+> If you want to test the conditional rendering in the partial, just create a test user and sign in.
+Once signed in, the page receives a user object, and you'll see the link to the applications page.

 ### Including the `nav` partial on the `applications` landing page